jjackson19862017/WeddingBookingSystem/README.md

 I have added more information to the cards that populate the index, this inculdes the couples names and links to their details.

+### 22ND - Added Update Event Function Date to Dashboard

+I have created a small form to sit underneath the set appointment form, so that users can book weddings in.

 ## Removal of items

 ### view_all_customers